gintonicai/documentation/mvp/inference-subchain-guide/troubleshooting.md

 ## Troubleshooting

 Even the smoothest systems hit a bump now and then.
 When that happens, we've got your back.
-This guide will help you diagnose and solve common issues you might encounter while using the Inference Subchain.
+This guide will help you diagnose and solve common issues you might encounter while using the inference subchain.

 ### Common Issues and Solutions